We have a confession.

 You’ll find a perfect selection of ice cream at The Stache, where you can enjoy shopping the throw-back candy and toys while you anxiously wait your turn at the Garbage Pail Kid covered counter.
 Remember those?
 Atomic Amy and Shaggy Shawn love this place!

-Both Cathedral Café and The Station offer spectacular home-made desserts.
-We can’t get enough of Cathedral’s carrot cake and The Station’s peanut butter pie.
+Cathedral Café offers spectacular home-made desserts.
+We can’t get enough of their carrot cake.

 Fayetteville’s Breakfast Options